emmajanedrews/base-template/_drafts/3-questions-to-ask-a-listing-agent-before-hiring-them.md

 {% include youtube.html %}

-When interviewing a potential listing agent, there are three specific questions you must ask them to determine if they’re the right fit.
+<center>When interviewing a potential listing agent, there are three specific questions you must ask them to determine if they’re the right fit.</center>

 What three questions do you need to ask a listing agent before hiring them?